Why did human development fail to keep pace with economic development in India?

 Gross national income per capita).

-The above two reports tell a lot about the growth story of India in which human development failed to keep pace with economic development.
+The above two reports tell a lot about the growth story in which human development failed to keep pace with economic development in India.

 Must read: Does urbanization lead to more segregation of the poor in Indian metropolises?